featbit/featbit-docs/pages/feature-flags/feature-workflow/flag-triggers.md

 When you create a new trigger, its URL only displays once and prompts you to copy it locally.
 After the initial display, URLs are obscured so future viewers of the flag's **Triggers** tab cannot view them.

 If you lose a trigger's URL, you can reset it from the trigger's bottom action area.
-To learn more, read [Managing existing flag triggers](https://docs.launchdarkly.com/home/feature-workflows/triggers#managing-existing-flag-triggers).

-#### Creating a new flag trigger <a href="#creating-a-new-flag-trigger" id="creating-a-new-flag-trigger"></a>
+#### Creating a new flag trigger

 You can create triggers for individual feature flags from the flag's **Triggers** tab.